seveibar/pver/README.md

 pver analyze

 # Automatically compute the latest Pragmatic Version using the
-# git history and release a new version as a git tag
+# git history and release a new version as a git tag (and push it)
 pver release --git

 # Automatically compute the latest Pragmatic Version using the